dmitry-lipetsk/firebird/README.md

 Firebird git mirror

-- Contains the the improvements and correction, which increase the quality and stability of Firebird's work.
+- Contains the the improvements and corrections, which increase the quality and stability of Firebird's work.
 - Changes in the compilation process.
 - Added support for VS2012 and VS2013.